VAIJ-TEJAS/Articles/Building RESTful APIs with Flask and Django: A Practical Guide with Code Examples/draft2.md

 # Authentication and Authorization in Web APIs

-Authentication and authorization play important roles in securing applications, especially when it comes to building APIs that expose sensitive data or perform critical actions.
+Authentication and authorization are essential to secure applications, especially when it comes to building APIs that expose sensitive data or perform critical actions.

-**Implementing Authentication for API Endpoints** Authentication is the process of verifying the identity of a user or entity accessing an application or service.
+**Implementing Authentication for API Endpoints** Authentication verifies the identity of a user or entity accessing an application or service.
 There are several methods for implementing authentication for API endpoints:

 - **Token-based Authentication**: In this method, clients are issued unique tokens upon successful login.
-These tokens are then used in subsequent requests to authenticate the user.
+Subsequent requests made later, use these tokens to authenticate the user.
 - **JSON Web Tokens (JWT)**: JWT is URL-safe method of encoding information that will be exchanged between two parties, such as client and server.

 **Enforcing Authorization Rules for Accessing API Resources**